Space Pirates (2007 TV series): Storyline

 The space ship Guisto is led by Captain DJ, (played by Luke Toulson) who is very vain and stupid.
 It just orbits planet Earth searching for music for the radio show, Guisto Radio.
-The tenuous storyline in every episode usually involves two space-wise kids, called Honk and Tonk, who are played by children.
-They trick Captain DJ and/or Lippy by selling him something worthless for lots of doubloons or junk food.
-Lippy is an anthropomorphised hypoallergenic microphone who often makes fun of Captain DJ.
+The tenuous storyline in every episode usually involves two space-wise kids, eight-year-old Honk and six-year-old Tonk, who are played by children.
+They trick Captain DJ and Lippy by selling him something worthless for lots of doubloons or junk food.
+Lippy is a five-year-old half parrot and half microphone who often makes fun of Captain DJ.
 Captain DJ's real name is occasionally revealed (as "Leslie").
 Also featured is a newsreader/weather forecaster/traffic reporter called Zorst, who is a green barnacle who clings to the stern of the ship (near the exhaust, hence his name).
-He always ends his reports with bad jokes.
-There are always 3 musical acts per episode, one either performed live on set (or specially recorded), one pop-video, and one cover song by three puppet rats called The Jingles - Windy, Stringy and Brassy.
+He always ends his reports with bad jokes (followed by the line "If you don't get it, just forget it").
+There are always 3 musical acts per episode, one either performed live on set (or specially recorded in another location), one pop-video, and one cover song by three rats called The Jingles - Windy, Stringy and Brassy.
 A group of children on Earth, called the Pirate Posse, get to vote on which song was the best and who they want to hear again, which always plays out the show.